 Again, pay attention to the commands below.
-For example you should remember that "r" is the quickest way to run a program under gdb (see above) and that if you use "run" alone it remembers the arguments you used last time (see Step 6 below).
+For example lazy (i.e., good) programmers should remember that "r" is the quickest way to run a program under gdb (see above) and that if you use "run" alone it remembers the arguments you used last time (see Step 6 below).